echopdx/coosbay/site/content/lodgingitems/OAC-VR-06.md

 photo_alt: Little Cabin on the River vacation rental near Coos Bay, OR
 title: Little Cabin on the River
 property_name: Little Cabin on the River
-property_category: 1 - Hotels, Motels & Inns
+property_category: 4 - Vacation Rental Homes
 address:
   street:
   street2: